videlalvaro/mypeb/README.md

 # MyPeb: PHP Erlang Bridge #

 This project is a fork of [http://code.google.com/p/mypeb/](http://code.google.com/p/mypeb/).
-All future development and bug fixes will happeen in this github repository.
+All future development and bug fixes will happen in this github repository.

 PEB (Php-Erlang Bridge) is an open-source php extension to run php as an Erlang cnode.

-Checkout our website for complete manual http://mypeb.googlecode.com
+Checkout the wiki for complete manual https://github.com/videlalvaro/mypeb/wiki

 ## Installation ##